Home

 Add favorite

-Warranties related to the purchase of goods
+Guarantees related to the purchase of goods

-Commercial warranty
+Commercial guarantee

 • the name and address of the guarantor;

-• the conditions of the commercial warranty.
+• the conditions of the commercial guarantee.

-Presumption of non-conformity
+Presumption of lack of conformity

 Seller's liability